 Let's find out more {First_Name}.

-Making The Video
+Step One: Making The Video

 The first thing you’re going to have to do, is make the video.
 What kind of video should you make?

 You can make whatever kind of video you want; but keep in mind that your goal is to get people to watch the entire thing; wanting to know more afterwards.